 10. Channel Coding¶

-In this chapter we take a brief look into the basics of channel coding, a.k.a. forward error correction (FEC), the Shannon Limit, Hamming codes, Turbo codes, and LDPC codes.
-Channel coding is an enormous area within wireless communications, and it really falls under the study of a branch called “information theory” which is the study of the quantification, storage, and communication of information.
+In this chapter we introduce the basics of channel coding, a.k.a. forward error correction (FEC), the Shannon Limit, Hamming codes, Turbo codes, and LDPC codes.
+Channel coding is an enormous area within wireless communications.
+It is a branch of “information theory”, which is the study of the quantification, storage, and communication of information.

 Why We Need Channel Coding¶

 As we learned in the Noise and dB chapter, wireless channels are noisy, and our digital symbols won’t reach the receiver perfectly.
-If you have taken a networking course you may already know about cyclic redundancy checks (CRCs) which detect errors at the receiving end.
+If you have taken a networking course, you may already know about cyclic redundancy checks (CRCs), which detect errors at the receiving end.
 The purpose of channel coding is to detect and correct errors at the receiver.
 If we allow some room for error, then we can transmit at a higher order modulation scheme, for example, without having a broken link.
-As a visual example, consider the following constellations showing QPSK (left) and 16QAM (right), under the same amount of noise.
+As a visual example, consider the following constellations showing QPSK (left) and 16QAM (right) under the same amount of noise.
 QPSK provides 2 bits per symbol, while 16QAM is twice the data rate at 4 bits per symbol.
-But note how in the QPSK constellation, the symbols tend to not pass the symbol decision boundary which is the x-axis and y-axis for QPSK, which means the symbols will be received correctly.
-Meanwhile in the 16QAM plot, there is overlap in the clusters and there will be many incorrectly received symbols.
+But note how in the QPSK constellation that the symbols tend to not pass the symbol decision boundary, or the x-axis and y-axis, which means the symbols will be received correctly.
+Meanwhile in the 16QAM plot, there is overlap in the clusters, and, as a result, there will be many incorrectly received symbols.

-A failed CRC will usually result in a retransmission, at least when using a protocol like TCP.
+A failed CRC usually results in a retransmission, at least when using a protocol like TCP.
 If Alice is sending a message to Bob, we would rather not have to make Bob send a message back to Alice requesting the information again.
-The main purpose of channel coding is to transmit redundant information.
-The redundancy is a failsafe that reduces the amount of erroneous packets, and reduce retransmissions or dropped data.
+The purpose of channel coding is to transmit redundant information.
+The redundancy is a failsafe that reduces the amount of erroneous packets, retransmissions, or dropped data.

-We discussed why we need channel coding, but now let’s see where it occurs in the transmit and receive chain:
+We discussed why we need channel coding, so let’s see where it occurs in the transmit-receive chain: